DVRM65/noahide-faq/README.md

 Noahides are also allowed to pray from the book of Psalms (Tehilim).

+Please check out [this thread](http://asknoah.org/forum/showthread.php?tid=25) on AskNoah.org for more information.

 ## What should a Noahide read/study aside from the Torah?
 - [The Divine Code](https://asknoah.org/books/the-divine-code) by Rabbi Moshe Weiner